Kyoto Imperial Palace 京都御所

 After serving as a home for Japan's imperial family during the ten centuries Kyoto served as the nation's capital, the family left the palace in 1868 when the capital moved to Tokyo.
 Visitors are now free to stroll the grounds surrounding the palace, an activity once limited to guided tours.

-Kyoto Gosho is easily accessed in Kyoto by train.
+Kyoto Gosho is easily accessed by subway.

 From Kyoto Station, take the Karasuma Line to Marutamachi or Imadegawa stations.